Getting Started with Chalk

 valid).

-When in doubt, we can always return chalk to its default configuration.
+When in doubt, we can always return Chalk to its default configuration.
 Let's try that now by running:

 chalk load default